mansourka06/ansible-aws-webapp/README.md

 # ansible-aws-webapp
-Deploy an conternerize Web Application in AWS EC2 using Ansible and Docker.
+Deploy an conternerize Apache Web Application in AWS EC2 using Ansible and Docker.

 ## Descritpiton :

-- In this repository is setup a deployment of a Containerized Web Application in AWS EC2 using Ansible and Docker.
+- In this repository is setup a deployment of a Containerized Apache Web Application in AWS EC2 using Ansible and Docker.
 - This guide describes how to deploy a containerized web application in AWS EC2 using Ansible and Docker.
 The process involves setting up an EC2 instance, installing Docker and Ansible, configuring the EC2 instance for Ansible access, and running an Ansible playbook to deploy the web application.

 ## Prerequisites :